Thomas Heising

 Barnacles from Ringaskiddy, Cork

-Sand Mason Worm
+Sand Mason tower

 Cockle shells from Ringaskiddy, Cork